 One of the fascinating places to visit in Ulaanbaatar, Mongolia, is what the locals call the black market (Naran Tuul).
 Though the black market’s name sounds like this market may be a shady place – filled with shady characters – along with illegal or counterfeit goods – it is not.
 Going to visit the black market is definitely worth your time.

 There are a lot of great finds at the Black Market in Ulaanbaatar, Mongolia.
-Some of the more interesting finds that I found were horse and camel products, Mongolian style furniture and some antiques and antique reproductions.
-This is definitely a “must-experience” place for any visitor to Ulaanbaatar, Mongolia.
+Some of the more interesting finds that I found were horse and camel products, Mongolian-style furniture, and some antiques and antique reproductions.
+This is a “must-experience” place for any visitor to Ulaanbaatar, Mongolia.

 About the Naran Tuul Mongolian Black Market

 What you need to know before you go

 You need to know a few things before you visit the Black Market in Ulaanbaatar, Mongolia.